1. The Parents

 3. The Kids

 The ages of legally available children range from 2 to 16.
 Families may state a gender preference when submitting their home study.
 Because most prospective parents express a preference for a girl, families who are open to a boy will usually be matched faster.
 Sibling groups are also available.
 The children are typically of African descent.
+In 2022, almost 55% of the children adopted were boys, and approximately 45% were girls.
+The majority of them were 5-12 years old.

 4. The Process

-Once you receive approval and then a referral for a specific child, you will receive a file of information via your agency on the child.
+Once you receive approval and a referral for a specific child, you will receive a file of information via your agency on the child.
 You have two weeks to make an informed decision about accepting the referral.
 Upon acceptance, travel arrangements are made for your first trip, focused on bonding with the child whose referral you have accepted.

 5. The Travel